 A mole can be removed by excision and the skin closed with stitches.
 It can also be removed by excision and cauterized to stop any bleeding.
 With either method, a scar is possible.
 If a mole is deemed to be cancerous, it may be removed by Mohs surgery to ensure complete removal of the cancerous tissue.

-Next, read about Psoriasis.
+Next, read about rash.